 Any time from entry on duty date

 Federal Employee Health Benefits (FEHB)

 Most Federal employees will have a variety of health plans to choose from.
 Federal employees, retirees, and their survivors, enjoy the widest selection of health plans in the country.
-The Federal Employees Health Benefits Plan section on the OPM website will help you to compare the costs, benefits, and features of the different plans.
+The Federal Employees Health Benefits Plan section on the Office of Personnel Management (OPM) website will help you to compare the costs, benefits, and features of the different plans.
 You have 60 days from your entry on duty date to enroll in a plan.
 Plan information is available at the OPM website.
 Once you have decided on a plan, please complete the Health Benefits Registration Form, SF 2809.
-(You must complete Page 15 of the form and submit it, even if you decline enrollment.)
+(You must complete Page 16 and 17 of the form and submit it, even if you decline enrollment.)
 Your enrollment is effective on the first day of the pay period after the SF-2809 is received and following a pay period during any part of which you were in pay status.
 Therefore, it is to your advantage to decide on a health plan sooner, rather than later, so that you will have health coverage in case of illness or accident.
 No retroactive payments will be made prior to your effective date.